marclave/Jasper-Google-Calendar/README.md

 ```
 * Open Calendar.py and add Client ID and Client secret to appropriate variables (Will be updated later, for based on API version)
 * Run the following commnads
+* NOTE: running; python modules/Calendar.py --noauth_local_webserver doesn't work.
+You need to kill Jasper, then restart it manually using ./jasper.py.
+Once that has restarted and authenticated, restart your Pi so that Jasper starts as it normally would.

+BELOW IS NO LONGER IN USE
 ```
 cd ../jasper/client/
 python modules/Calendar.py --noauth_local_webserver